dsyer/keda-gateway/README.md

 ## Actuator and gRPC Endpoints

-Run the app locally (or port forward into the cluster) and try out grpc:
+Run the gateway locally (or port forward into the cluster) and try out grpc:

 ```
 $ grpcurl -d '{"name":"app"}' -plaintext localhost:9090 externalscaler.ExternalScaler.IsActive